 There are a number of factors, called a "legal test," that are considered in determining whether an individual is an employee, as opposed to a self-employed independent contractor.

-I have even a simpler test: compare the way that the company treats you versus the way it treats true third-party companies that it deals with, such as its vendors and suppliers.
+This is an even simpler test: compare the way that the company treats you versus the way it treats true third-party companies that it deals with, such as its vendors and suppliers.
 In doing so, ask yourself:

 * How many businesses does the vendor provide services to?
 How many do I work for?